wakelank/DollScape2/README.md

 #Dollscape
 ##Description
 Dollscape is a webapp I made for my young daughters.
-You get a paper doll, various peices of clothing and other items, and a handful of locations to explore.
-Put on your bathing suit, go to the beach and look for shells, or dress up fancy for a party.
+You get a paper doll, various pieces of clothing and other items, and a handful of locations to explore.
+Put on your bathing suit, go go to the beach and look for shells, or dress up fancy for a party.

 ![Dollscape screenshot](/screenshots/dollscapeScreenshot.gif)
 ##Development
-Dollspace utilizes the following
+Dollscape utilizes the following
 - Ruby on Rails
 - PostgeSQL
 - JavaScript
 - SVG.JS
 - Backbone

-Backbone came in handy for managing the models and colletions.
-Each **place** is a model that has a collection of **destinations** (which are also **places**), and a collection of **items**.
-The views need to frequents communicate with each other, which was challenging, so I made good use of Backbone's events.
+Backbone came in handy for managing the models and collections.
+Each **place** is a model that and has a collection of **destinations** (which are also **place** models), and a collection of **items**.
+The views need to frequently communicate with each other, which was challenging, so I made good use of Backbone's events.

 	...
     if(dollImage.inside(itemUpperLeft.x, itemUpperLeft.y) ||